Located in the heel of Europes ‘boot’ Italy you will enjoy many sights and adventures on a private tour of Puglia.

 Know Before Visiting Puglia

 When going anywhere in Puglia is it advisable to book all accommodation and private guided tours well in advance of traveling especially if you intend to be there during peak season.
 When you are there, although it is regarded as a safe place, you need to be careful with your possessions.
-Pickpockets are everywhere especially when there are big crowds.
+Be wary especially when there are big crowds.
 Never stray away from the group when on tours or out at night with friends.

 Weather in Puglia